p4s3r0/argument_solver/Readme.md

 # Execution
+If you want to use the standalone version, switch to the `standalone` branch!

 To execute the project, we recommend using a Python Virtual Environment.
 With the virtual environment installed (check [Installation](#-Installation)), create a new environment and activate it.
 After setting it up, install the dependencies recursivly:

 ```bash